-The Responsible Entity has a gearing target for the Fund of 30% to 45%.
+The Responsible Entity has a gearing target for the Fund of 30% to 45% (calculated on a look-through basis).
 Gearing may be temporarily higher in order to settle Property acquisitions or Portfolio investments with subsequent proceeds from the Offer used to reduce the Fund's gearing in line with the gearing target.
 Gearing may also be lower from time to time if the Responsible Entity determines it is prudent to be so.